by Susan Flantzer © Unofficial Royalty 2016

 - Karl, Archbishop of Esztergom, Primate of Hungary (1785 – 1809)

 Maria Ludovika’s education was overseen by her strict grandmother Maria Theresa, who had arranged the marriage of her parents.
-She spent her early years in Milan and in her birthplace, the beautiful Royal Villa of Monza, which had been modeled after her father’s birthplace Schönbrunn Palace in Vienna.
+She spent her early years at her birthplace, the beautiful Royal Villa of Monza in Milan, modeled after her father’s birthplace Schönbrunn Palace in Vienna.
 In 1796, when Maria Ludovika was nine years old, Napoleon‘s invasion of Milan forced the family to flee the French forces.
 The family first fled to Trieste, and then to Wiener Neustadt, a city just south of Vienna.
 Finally, the family settled in the Palais Dietrichstein in Minoritenplatz in Vienna.
 This experience gave Maria Ludovika a lifelong hatred of Napoleon.
 Maria Ludovika’s father died in Vienna in 1806, but after Napoleon’s final defeat, the Congress of Vienna recognized her eldest brother Ferdinand as Duke of Modena.

 In 1807, Maria Ludovika’s first cousin, Franz I, Emperor of Austria, King of Hungary and Bohemia became a widower for the second time when his second wife Maria Theresa of Naples and Sicily (his double first cousin, also a first cousin of Maria Ludovika) died after childbirth along with her 12th child.
 The 39-year-old Emperor consoled his grief with visits to his aunt (by marriage) Maria Beatrice Ricciarda and fell in love with the beautiful and literate Maria Ludovika who was 19 years old.
 Maria Ludovika and Franz were married on January 6, 1808, in a ceremony conducted by the bride’s brother Karl, Archbishop of Esztergom, Primate of Hungary.
 The marriage was childless.